pilona/RPN/README.md

 your usual stack operators.
 Not intended to be Turing-complete!

 Originally intended to be a more powerful `dc`, which lacked many mathematical functions.
-Is not a superset of `dc`'s featureset though.
+Is not a superset of `dc`'s feature set though.
 It notably lacks macros.

 ## Why another RPN calculator? ##